Baby When the Light

 "Baby When the Light" is a song by French DJ David Guetta.
 It was released on 10 November 2007 as the third single from his third studio album, Pop Life.
-The song features vocals by singer Cozi Costi.
-It was written by Guetta and singer-songwriter Cathy Dennis, whose previous hits include "Touch Me (All Night Long)" as well as co-writing numerous dance-pop songs such as Kylie Minogue’s "Can't Get You Out of My Head" and Britney Spears' "Toxic".
+The song features vocals by English singer Cozi Costi.
+It was written by Guetta, Joachim Garruad, Steve Angello, and Cathy Dennis, and produced by the former three.

 Music video

 The "Baby When the Light" music video is about a young girl, played by model Kelly Thiebaud, who goes to the beach and dreams about befriending a handsome surfer.
 While walking her dog, she decides to rest on the beach where she starts dreaming.
 As the video proceeds, strange things start to happen, girls in bikinis start dancing, an old woman starts rubbing herself with lotion as she watches the young surfer via binoculars.
 Close to the end of the video, the woman is finally approached by the surfer after exchanging smiles throughout the video.
 He then invites her to surf with him.
 The video ends as the girl wakes up from her dream, and finds no one around her but her dog.
 The video was filmed on a beach near Los Angeles, California.